Special Investigation Team

-Special Investigation Teams (SIT) (特殊事件捜査係, Tokushu Jiken Sousa Kakari) are tactical detective units of Japanese prefectural police.
+Special Investigation Teams (SIT) (特殊事件捜査係, Tokushu Jiken Sousa Kakari) are tactical detective units of Japanese prefectural police forces.
 Special Investigation Teams are maintained by prefectural police headquarters (PPH) and are trained to handle critical incidents including criminal investigation and tactical operations.

-History
+Background History

-In the 1960s, the increase of serious criminal cases such as kidnapping, aircraft hijacking, piracy, and bombings became a serious problem in Japan.
+In the 1960s, serious criminal cases such as kidnapping, aircraft hijacking, piracy, and bombings became an increasingly noticeable problem in Japan.
 The kidnapping of Yoshinobu Murakoshi, a four-year-old child, was the catalyst for the establishment of SITs.
 In this case, police detective Hachibē Hiratsuka was able to apprehend the suspect, but was too late to save the victim.

 It became clear that traditional criminal investigation systems were sluggish and outdated for these new-style, rapid-tempo, and sometimes lethal cases.
 As a response to these problems, the Tokyo Metropolitan Police Department (TMPD) established the SIT unit within its Criminal Investigation Bureau in 1964.
 These detectives were well acquainted with new technology and special tactics to track and capture the criminals quickly and accurately.